van1dh/Indoor-Furniture-Placement-Copilot/README.md

 In main.py, furniture and people classes are defined.
 Details are included in the file.

 11/7: Path and room Layout Visualizations.
 Given input furniture numbers, the program can output a basic design, ensuring they don't collide.

 Express.js creation.
 This involves creating the backend part.
 Using node.js, I implemented a call for OpenAI API and made a local server.

 11/25: Javascript + CSS implementation of front-end design.
 Established the structure of three pages, WelcomePage, Generation Page and Result Page.
-Use React package to implement.
+I use React package to implement the frame.
 All codes in master branch.

 12/5: Connect frontend (on localhost:3000) to backend (on localhost:5000/api/generate), and go through unit testing.